On this page: 1. Two Types of Projects — 2. Survey Results — 3. Discussion — 4. More Data

 Links

 The project is embedded inside the organization to bring about deliverables that the organization wants or needs.
-Project team and target stakeholders are inside the same entity.
+The project team and target stakeholders are inside the same entity.

-Typically, Project managers in internal projects have the responsibility to manage cost centers.
+Typically, Project managers in internal projects are responsible for managing cost centers.

 The survey was performed in July and August 2022.
 It collected 536 responses during that time.